BrentDouglas/chainlink/README.md

 - GridGain

 Transports:
-- Local
+- Local JVM
 - Infinispan

 Job loaders that support the job inheritance proposal and a simple api and utilities to allow user defined loaders to also support job inheritance.
 Built in loaders support:
 - XML
+- Java
-- Fluent style
+- Groovy DSL

 JMX job management.